dolthub/bounties/README.md

 ### calc_payments

-calc_payments is a command line utility that allows executing of attribution models on a local dolt database.
+`calc_payments` is a command line utility that allows executing of attribution models on a local dolt database.

 #### Installation

-from the `go/payments/cmd/calc_payments` run `go install .`
+From the `go/payments/cmd/calc_payments` run `go install .`

 #### Usage